I. Application & Admission

 - diction - required of vocal performance and choral conducting majors

-- translation - required of music history majors.
+- translation - required of musicology majors.
 The student may choose either French or German; a dictionary may be used.

 A student who does not pass one or all of these exams will be required to take the required remedial course in their area of deficiency.
 These remedial courses count as elective credit in the student's degree plan, but will not fulfill specific course area requirements.
 Students may not re-rake any of the following graduate diagnostic exams: music history, music theory, diction.
 Students who do not pass the translation exam for music history must re-take the exam to demonstrate proficiency.